N |

 Local quantum quench in interacting field theories |

-Nonequilibrium quantum field theory is an important area of modern physics, where many
+Nonequilibrium quantum field theory is an important area of modern physics, where many arising problems require consideration of the unitary evolution of observables from some initial

 non-interacting systems.
 To calculate the values of observables in the